karbassi/sync-multiple-google-calendars/docs/PULL_REQUEST.md

 ## Description

-Please decribe the bug or feature, and:
+Please decribe the bug or feature, along with:

 - [ ] Expected behavior and actual behavior.
 - [ ] Steps to reproduce the problem.